MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/expanded-scope/network-capacity-exceeded.md

 ## Suggested prerequisites

-**Validate network capacity risks:** [Digital estate rationalization](../../digital-estate/rationalize.md) is highly encouraged pre-requisite, especially if there are concerns of overburdening the available network capacity.
+**Validate network capacity risks:** [Digital estate rationalization](../../digital-estate/rationalize.md) is a highly recommended prerequisite, especially if there are concerns of overburdening the available network capacity.
 During digital estate rationalization, an [inventory of digital assets](../../digital-estate/inventory.md) is collected.
 That inventory should include existing storage requirements across the digital estate.
 As outlined in [replication risks: Physics of replication](../migration-considerations/migrate/replicate?#replication-risks---physics-of-replication), that inventory can be used to estimate **total migration storage**, which can be compared to total **available migration bandwidth**.
 If that comparison doesn't align with the required **time to business change**, then this article can help accelerate migration velocity reducing the time required to migrate the data center.

 **Offline transfer of independent data stores:** Pictured in the diagram below are a examples of both online and offline data transfers with Azure Data Box.
 These approaches could be used to ship large volumes of data to the cloud prior to workload migration.
 In an offline data transfer, source data is copied to Azure Data Box, which is then physically shipped to Microsoft for transfer into an Azure storage account as a file or a blob.
 This process can be used to ship data that isn't directly tied to a specific workload, prior to other migration efforts.
 Doing so reduces the amount of data that needs to be shipped over the network, in an effort to complete a migration within network constraints.

-This approach could be used to transfer data from [an HDFS store](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-migrate-on-premises-hdfs-cluster) or from disks using [SMB](https://docs.microsoft.com/en-us/azure/databox/data-box-deploy-copy-data), [NFS](https://docs.microsoft.com/en-us/azure/databox/data-box-deploy-copy-data-via-nfs), [REST](https://docs.microsoft.com/en-us/azure/databox/data-box-deploy-copy-data-via-rest), or [data copy service](https://docs.microsoft.com/en-us/azure/databox/data-box-deploy-copy-data-via-copy-service).
+This approach could be used to transfer data from [an HDFS store](/azure/storage/blobs/data-lake-storage-migrate-on-premises-hdfs-cluster) or from disks using [SMB](/azure/databox/data-box-deploy-copy-data), [NFS](/azure/databox/data-box-deploy-copy-data-via-nfs), [REST](/azure/databox/data-box-deploy-copy-data-via-rest), or [data copy service](/azure/databox/data-box-deploy-copy-data-via-copy-service).

-There are also a number of [third party partner solutions](https://azuremarketplace.microsoft.com/en-us/campaigns/databox/azure-data-box) which leverage Azure Data Box for a "Seed and Sync" migration, where a large volume of data is moved via an offline transfer but is later synchronized at a lower scale over the network.
+There are also a number of [third-party partner solutions](https://azuremarketplace.microsoft.com/campaigns/databox/azure-data-box) which leverage Azure Data Box for a "Seed and Sync" migration, where a large volume of data is moved via an offline transfer but is later synchronized at a lower scale over the network.

 ![Offline and online data transfer with Azure Data Box](../../_images/migration/databox.png)